DFHack/dfhack/Lua API.rst

 7. ``onWorkshopFillSidebarMenu(workshop,callnative)``

-   Is called when viewing a workshop in 'q' mode, to populate reactions, usefull for custom viewscreens for shops.
+   Is called when viewing a workshop in 'q' mode, to populate reactions, useful for custom viewscreens for shops.

 8. ``postWorkshopFillSidebarMenu(workshop)``

    Is called after calling (or not) native fillSidebarMenu().
-Usefull for job button tweaking (e.g. adding custom reactions)
+Useful for job button tweaking (e.g. adding custom reactions)

 Functions